DFRobot/BlunoBasicDemo/README.md

 1. _What dependencies does it have and how do I install them?_

 You may need the Arduino IDE<br />
-If you want to recompile the application on Android device, you will need the eclipse with Android bundle.<br />
+If you want to recompile the application on an Android device, you will need eclipse with Android bundle.<br />
-If you want to recompile the application on IOS device, you will need xcode.<br />
+If you want to recompile the application on an IOS device, you will need xcode.<br />

 2. _How can I see the project working before I change anything?_

 Go to this site for tutorial:<br />
 http://www.dfrobot.com/wiki/index.php/Bluno_SKU:DFR0267

-3. _What hardware I need and where to get it?_
+3. _What hardware do I need and where do I get it?_
 You will need:
 [BLUNO ×1](http://www.dfrobot.com/index.php?route=product/product&product_id=1044#.UoyIUpH7k8M)<br />
 Android 4.3+ Devices with BLE or IOS 7.0+ Devices<br />